-First things first, do you have the skills? there is no use starting all this research, preparation and expenses if you do not have the skills.
+First things first, do you have the skills?
+There is no use for starting all this research, preparation and expenses if you do not have the skills.
 At this point, I would hope you already have a few projects under your belt and feel confident that you are able to build quality items with little to no wastage.
-Otherwise, you may want to rethink you home business type.
+Otherwise, you may want to rethink your home business type.

 Financial implications – tax and insurance implications.
 I would recommend a consult with an accountant and your insurance broker to understand all that there is to know about having a business in your home.
 How much can you make before paying taxes, do you need to add taxes to your sales, what can I deduct as business expenses?
 Do I need a specific type of insurance or can I lose my home insurance having a business in my home?
 Many important questions to ask ahead that will save you headaches later.